Category Archives: Thriller

 The plot is highly complex, but that is a testament to the film’s composition and hardly a complaint.
 The viewer must stay on course to appreciate the intricate details.

-Director John Frankenheimer is fantastic at adding unique dramatic effects and imaginative film-making.
 A prime example is the brainwashing sequence, as dialogue is interspersed between what the soldiers think is happening (a peaceful grandmotherly horticulture demonstration) and reality (a dastardly experiment involving murder and programming).

 Despite Sinatra being billed as the lead in the film, the most treasured props go to Lansbury as Eleanor and Harvey as Shaw.
-Raymond is the most developed character, and he has several sides.
-He is primarily a loner who appears cold and harsh due to his being programmed to assassinate.
+Raymond is the most developed character, with several sides.

 A sequence involving the love of his life, Jocelyn (Leslie Parrish), and a romantic summer they share is beautiful and innocent, contrasting with the dismal and manufactured “new Raymond.”

 Lansbury has never been cast in a more challenging role.
-Eleanor is determined to stop at nothing to ensure her husband will reach the presidency and connives and cheats her way to the top.
-Still, the part is written as such to avoid making her a complete one-note character despite her ways.
+Eleanor is determined to stop at nothing to ensure her husband reaches the presidency, and she connives and cheats her way to the top.

 The musical score is lovely and contradicts the dour backstabbing and espionage throughout.
 Romantic and sweet melodies abound, and classic hymns like The Twelve Days of Christmas and The Star-Spangled Banner are included in the film.